 So I have checked in on several of my writer friends when they’ve gotten quiet over the past few months.
 One of whom is Ani.
-I love Ani a lot; she is an amazing writer but also a lifter upper of me and my blog over the past few years.
+I love Ani.
+She is not only a fantastic writer, but she is also a wonderful person.

-So here is the cool Universe twist: she is also the person who encouraged me to write the book I am currently writing.
+So here is the cool Universe twist: she is also the person who encouraged me to write the book I am currently working on.
 I was actually writing (within my book) about her encouraging me to “write the book, Kari!
 Write the book!”, the morning of the day Joy flew away.

-That I am a soulful, smart, and talented writer…..
+That I am a “soulful, smart, and talented writer”…..

-And then he asked if I could email him my screenplay so he could send me some notes about it.
-The screenplay he is written into.
+And then he asked if I could email him my screenplay so he could give me feedback on it.

-When you have women in your life, who are just as happy for you about things that aren’t even for them?
+When you have women in your life that are as excited for you about things that aren’t even for them?

-Such a pure Universal moment.
 Such a JOY-ful moment.